-For an all-time diesel locomotive roster of the Lehigh and New England Railroad please click here.
+For an all-time diesel locomotive roster of the L&NE please click here.
 Lastly, there is one former L&NE diesel locomotive known to exist, S-2 #611 owned by the Emporia Grain Elevator in Emporia, Indiana but currently is listed as for sale with a weak generator.
 There are three others which possibly exist, RS2s #653, #660, and #663.

 The American Locomotive Company